 Sometimes this means making sacrifices to help others who might be struggling.
-Yet, it seems that some members of your team may be so focused on their own responsibilities that they don't make themselves available to assist their teammates.
+Yet, the members of your team may be so focused on their own responsibilities that they don't make themselves available to assist their teammates.

 When the team fails to achieve collective goals, each member takes personal responsibility to improve the team's performance.